slevomat/coding-standard/doc/classes.md

 Sniff provides the following settings:

 * `maxLineLength`: specifies max allowed line length.
-If signature would fit on it, it's enforced.
+If signature fit on it, it's enforced.
 Use 0 value to enforce for all methods, regardless of length.

 * `includedMethodPatterns`: allows to configure which methods are included in sniff detection.
 This is an array of regular expressions (PCRE) with delimiters.
 You should not use this with `excludedMethodPatterns`, as it will not work properly.